benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] to make the system faster
 - [ ] to prevent data anomalies

 #### Q58.
-The code snippet below is used to read data from an XML file into a table.
-Which XML structure is _not_ supported by the statement?
+The code snippet below is used to read data from an XML file into a table; Which XML structure is _not_ supported by the statement?

 ```
 1 LOAD XML LOCAL INFILE 'cars.xml'